SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/VanillaJS App Quickstart Guide.md

 [Usefulness of an Insight](../Establish%20Connection%20to%20CFG%20Portal/Using%20the%20SDK.md#using-insights)

-For now, however, we just want to make note that we are importing an Insight, and later on creating an insight, allowing us the ability to access the information stored in our CFG AI app, whether that be where our app is hosted or if we were to run the app locally.
+For now, however, we just want to make note that we are importing an Insight, and later on creating an insight, allowing us the ability to access the information stored in our SEMOSS app, whether that be where our app is hosted or if we were to run the app locally.

 ## Calling an LLM

-Now that we have imported an Insight into our app, we have access to the LLMs stored in the model catalogue of our CFG AI instance.
+Now that we have imported an Insight into our app, we have access to the LLMs stored in the model catalogue of our SEMOSS instance.

 ![Model Catalog](../../../static/img/VanillaJS/ModelCatalog.png)